Categories

 Another persuasive technique in advertising is to create scarcity: using specific promotional techniques to convince consumers that they need to buy and buy right now.

 When these techniques are used, consumers begin to worry that they’ll miss out and act as a result.
-It makes the product feel exclusive and more valuable; it can also make people feel powerful as they’ll believe that they have something other people don’t.
+It makes the product feel exclusive and more valuable; it can also make people feel powerful as they believe that they have something other people don’t have.

 The different ways that brands can create scarcity are numerous.
 For example, they can use limited-time offers, purchase countdowns, next-day shipping countdowns, seasonal or holiday offers, or notifications of low stock or special editions.